0049 941 / 56 76 460

 Festa di San Michele Arcangelo

-The highlight "Festival della voce dei piccolo", a procession of the children, aims at drawing attention to the children’s well-being.
+Highlight of the festival: the "Festival della voce dei piccolo", a procession of the children, which aims at drawing attention to the well-being of the litlle ones.

-Of course, there is also a grandiose procession of Palazzolo’s inhabitants.
+Of course, there is also a pompous (church) procession of Palazzolo’s inhabitants.

 Breathtaking fireworks mark the end of the multi-day festivities.